Alvarez downs Golovkin with majority decision win

 “If the people want another round, I’ll do it again,” added the 28-year-old, who improves to 50-1-2.
 “I feel satisfied because I gave a great fight.
 It was a clear victory.”Golovkin, who fell to 38-1-1 after the loss, left the ring immediately to get eight stitches to a cut above his right eye.

-He later said he believed he had done enough to win.“I’m not going to say who won tonight, because the victory belongs to Canelo according to the judges,” the deposed WBA, WBC and IBO middleweight king said.
+He later said he believed he had done enough to win — and opened the door for a possible third instalment.“I’m not going to say who won tonight, because the victory belongs to Canelo according to the judges,” the deposed WBA, WBC and IBO middleweight king said.

-Alvarez’s victory ended the 36-year-old’s dream of securing a record-breaking 21st consecutive defence of his middleweight titles.While Golovkin appeared to take issue with the result, there was little sense of controversy about Saturday’s outcome.
+“I thought it was a very good fight for the fans, and very exciting.
+I thought I fought better than he did.”When asked about a third fight, he said: “Under the right conditions, yes.”Alvarez’s victory ended the 36-year-old’s dream of securing a record-breaking 21st consecutive defence of his middleweight titles.

 The Mexican, who had been accused of “running” in the first fight, came forward relentlessly and dominated the mid part of the fight.On all three judges cards Alvarez dominated the middle rounds from the fifth through to the eighth, building a handy lead to defend in the closing stages.